OttCS/Portable-DnD/Races.md

 * **Speed** Unless otherwise noted, your base walking speed is 30ft
 * **Darkvision** You can see in dim light (up to a radius) as if it were bright light, and in darkness as if it were dim light.

-Ask you DM for descriptions for each race, or reference [Wikidot's 5e Page](http://dnd5e.wikidot.com/#toc2)
+Ask your DM for descriptions for each race, or reference [Wikidot's 5e Page](http://dnd5e.wikidot.com/#toc2)

 # Humans
 *Language of your choice*